 - Serve and enjoy as a dish on its own, as part of a lunch bowl or as a complementary side dish!

-If you make this vegan garlic basmati rice dish, be sure to leave us a comment and rate this recipe!
+If you make this vegan garlic basmati rice dish, be sure to rate this recipe and let us know your feedback!